ShaharMS/texter/README.md

 ## I'll start with a story

-About 5 month ago, just a month after I started programming in haxeflixel, I wanted to make an app that needed text input, specificly RTL.
+About 5 month ago, just a month after I started programming in haxeflixel, I wanted to make an app that needed text input, specificly of type RTL.

 for about 2 months I tried to find some existing (decent) RTL support, but didnt find any that were good enough.

 ### It was the time I decided to take this duty upon myself - to add more support for text input (in that time - only in haxeflixel)

-It might seem like im exaggerating, but trust me, it took me a **while** to make progress. but when I did start making (good) progress, I figured I'm not the only person that needs those fixes, **and thats how and why I created this library.**
+It might seem like I'm exaggerating, but trust me, it took me a **while** to make progress. but when I did start making (good) progress, I figured I'm not the only person that needs those fixes, **and thats how and why I created this library.**

 ### **Can I Help/Contribute?**